-There is no magic bullet for keeping your garden pest-free.
-It involves a lot of work and diligence on your part.
+There is no magic bullet for keeping your garden and indoor plants free from insect pests.
 Some tricks I have learned over the years are ways to cope with bugs without resorting to nasty chemicals.
-Here are my tips, including some homemade insecticidal sprays.
+Here are my tips, including homemade insecticidal sprays (soap sprays).

 Pay Attention to Your Plants